olatov/raybrick/README.md

 A simple Breakout-style game built with Free Pascal and Raylib (via [ray4laz](https://github.com/GuvaCode/ray4laz)).

 ## Running
-Find the pre-built executables for Windows and Linux in `bin/` directory.
-Good practice would be first to verify them by uploading to https://www.virustotal.com/ use other antivirus service, to ensure this is not not some kind of malware.
+Download the pre-built executables for Windows or Linux from Github Releases page https://github.com/olatov/raybrick/releases.
 If the pre-built executables do not suit your system (or you don't like taking risks running them), proceed to building from source.

 ## Building from Source